ethereumjs/ethereumjs-monorepo/README.md

 ### Example 1: Light sync

 In this example, we will run two ethereumjs-clients.
-The first will be a fast sync client that will connect to the rinkeby network and start downloading the blockchain.
+The first will be a full sync client that will connect to the rinkeby network and start downloading the blockchain.
 The second will be a light client that connects to the first client and syncs headers as they are downloaded.